benborgers/opensheet/README.md

 # opensheet

+#### opensheet’s servers get 150,000,000 hits each month! <br /> If the project is is useful to you, I’d love your help in covering hosting costs. <br /> You can [sponsor me for $3/month on GitHub Sponsors](https://github.com/sponsors/benborgers).
+Thank you!

+---

 A free, super simple, hosted API for getting Google Sheets as JSON.

 **Tutorial blog post:** [benborgers.com/posts/google-sheets-json](https://benborgers.com/posts/google-sheets-json)

 **If you have questions:** benborgers@hey.com

-> ⭐️ opensheet's servers get 150,000,000 hits each month!
-If the project is is useful to you, I'd love your help in covering hosting costs.
-You can [sponsor me for $3/month on GitHub Sponsors](https://github.com/sponsors/benborgers).
-Thank you!

 ## Documentation